amirHossein5/git-backup/README.md

 ## Getting all repositories from server(s)

-For cloning/fetching repositories from server(s), you need a [config file which you specified servers](#configuring-servers), then pass the config file path to command:
+For cloning/fetching repositories from server(s), you need a [config file that you specify servers](#configuring-servers), then pass the config file path to command:

 ```sh